jtc1246/useful-tools/README.md

 ## pdf_searcher

 Search the content of pdf in python, can search all the pdf files in the specified directory, return the list of pdfs containing the keyword.

+## disks.sh

+Automatically mount unencrypted and encrypted disks on Ubuntu.